pygame/pygame/docs/reST/ref/key.rst

       K_BREAK               break
       K_MENU                menu
       K_POWER               power
-      K_EURO                euro
+      K_EURO                Euro

-The keyboard also has a list of modifier states that can be assembled bit bitwise ORing them together.
+The keyboard also has a list of modifier states that can be assembled by bitwise-ORing them together.

 ::